GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/README_Spanner_to_SourceDb.md

 * **maxShardConnections** : This will come from shard file eventually.
 Defaults to: 10000.
 * **deadLetterQueueDirectory** : The file path used when storing the error queue output.
 The default file path is a directory under the Dataflow job's temp location.
 * **dlqMaxRetryCount** : The max number of times temporary errors can be retried through DLQ.
 Defaults to 500.
 * **runMode** : This is the run mode type, whether regular or with retryDLQ.
-Defaults to: regular.
+Default is regular.retryDLQ is used to retry the severe DLQ records only.
 * **dlqRetryMinutes** : The number of minutes between dead letter queue retries.
 Defaults to 10.